Netanelcoh/Bank-Account-App/README.md

-# Bank Account Management Application
+# Bank Management System Application
 A project which is written in java. user can create bank account and executes different actions such as: deposit, withdraw and check balance in his bank account.

 ## Getting started